pyk/pyk.sh/tutorials/2022-06-22-cannot-redefine-property-jest-typescript.md

 ---
-layout: post.njk
+layout: tutorial.njk
-title: |
-    Jest: Cannot redefine property
+title: How to fix Cannot redefine property "x" TypeError in Jest
-description: |
+description:
-    Ok, recently I have encountered this problem when writing tests for Risedle Interface.
-This happen whtn you try to mock some function like this.
+    The "Cannot redefine property" error occurs when you are trying to mock a function that directly exported in the package.
+To fix the error, we can explicitly mock the package or use barrel approach.
 date: 2022-06-22
-permalink: /jest-cannot-redefine-property/
 tags:
     - post
+    - tutorial
+    - typescript
     - jest
 ---

+**Disclaimer**: adas

+The "Cannot redefine property" error occurs when you are trying to mock a function that directly exported in the package.
+To fix the error, we can explicitly mock the package or use barrel approach.

+For example, if you have

 Ok, recently I have encountered this problem when writing tests for [Risedle](https://risedle.com/) Interface: